bogyo/obstacle-solver/README.md

 about this situation, otherwise it will show the shortest route highlighted with green color.

-For smaller/bigger cells or different number of cells you can rewrite CELLSIZE, CELLNUMBER, CELLNUMBERVERTICAL variables under utils/constants.js.
+For smaller/bigger cells or different number of cells you can rewrite cellsize, cellnumber, cellnumbervertical variables under utils/constants.js.
 Please note: I tested the style/css of the application mainly with the default settings.

  ## Possible future development directions